 Reading well is a feat of delicate coordination between the reader’s eyes, ears and mind in alignment with the ‘voice’ of the author.
 Achieving this alignment is the process that allows the reader to assimilate meaning as it ‘flies’ off the page (or screen) into the reader’s consciousness.

-If you’ve enjoyed this post, the weekly insights will be of interest.
+If you’ve enjoyed this post, Rhythm for Reading programme weekly insights will be of interest.
 You can sign up for these at the top of the page.

 Reading is mysterious.
 It can be deconstructed into its constituent parts such as vocabulary, contextual knowledge, grapheme recognition, phonological awareness and so on and represented in flow diagrams.
 However, after many years of scholarly research, the processes that contribute to fluent reading are still not fully understood.

-When a learner’s reading fails to flow, phonological awareness training is a staple remediation strategy in schools.
+When a child’s reading fails to flow, they receive phonological awareness training, a staple reading intervention strategy in schools.
 This is fairly unsurprising because research suggests that difficulties with phonemic awareness are strongly related to specific problems with reading and spelling.

 Phonemes are the smallest units of sound in language and each of these tiny sounds occupies a fraction of a second in the flow of spoken language in real time.
-Although, phonological awareness is necessary at the early stages of reading, it is not sufficient for the development of reading with ease, fluency and understanding.
+Although the development of phonological awareness is necessary at the early stages of a reading programme, it is not sufficient for the development of reading with ease, fluency and comprehension.

 Fluent readers intuitively convert print into meaningful language.
 To do this, they focus their attention in a particular way, which enables them to monitor and assimilate meaning from the content of printed language while they read.
 Their experience of reading is dynamic and responsive.
 Fluent readers are simultaneously aware of grammatical structures, evocative details in the language and the resonance of these details with their knowledge of the context.